jrosen48/utk-homepage/content/post/2020-01-05-presentations-at-the-tn-stem-education-research-conference.md

 > Rosenberg, J. M.,& Lishinski, A. (January, 2020). *Measuring what matters in-the-moment: An experience sampling approach to understanding the development of interest in computer science*.
 Presentation at the 14th Annual Tennessee STEM Education Research Conference.
 Cookeville, TN.

-> Rosenberg, J. M., Hodge, L., Aydeniz, M., Schmidt, A. Lishinsli, A., Rich, K., Longnecker, J., Mann.
+> Rosenberg, J. M., Hodge, L., Aydeniz, M., Schmidt, A. Lishinski, A., Rich, K., Longnecker, J., Mann.
 M., & Sadovnik, A. (January, 2020). *A survey of teachers and administrators regarding the implementation of new K-8 computing education standards in Tennessee*.
 Presentation at the 14th Annual Tennessee STEM Education Research Conference.
 Cookeville, TN.

-This post will be updated with links to the posters as we near the conference.
+This post will be updated with links to the posters as the conference approaches.